cwithmichael/breakzip/README.md

 ### Important Notes
 Supports PKZip/ZipCrypto Encryption _only_

 Only a limited number of file types are supported at the moment: zip, wmv/asf/wma, jpg, png, xml

-But it's pretty easy to extend support
+But it's pretty easy to extend support for various file types.